niks290192/swift-style-guide/README.markdown

 # Swift Style Guide.
 ### Updated for Swift 4.2

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent - even through we have many different authors working on the books.
+This style guide is different from others you may see because the focus is centered on readability for print and the web.
+We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent - even though we have many different authors working on the books.

-Our overarching goals are clarity, consistency and bervity, in that order
+Our overarching goals are clarity, consistency, and brevity, in that order

 ## Table of Contents